-A Malware can be come into your Android Smartphone/tablet via following ways:
+Malware can sneak into your Android device in a few ways:

 ” THE PAGE EXAMPLE.COM SAYS: